AlexsLemonade/reproducible-research/workshop_materials/02-project_organization.md

 ## Learning objectives

+At the completion of this module, learners will be able to:

 - Understand the importance of project organization for reproducibility
 - Create a project directory with an example substructure including:
   - Separation between data, code, and results
-  - Documentation at each hierarchical level
+  - Essential documentation for reproducibility
   - Files and folders with consistent & compatible naming
-- Navigate directories and understand basic file paths
+- Navigate directories and interpret file paths

 ## Why does file organization matter?